-- 1. A written staff report should be prepared and submitted to agenda review in accordance with the agenda review procedure. - 2.
-Staff reports shall include a section reflecting review by the city attorney as appropriate.
+- 1. A written staff report should be prepared and submitted to agenda review in accordance with the agenda review procedure and reviewed by the relevant departments including but not limited to finance, city manager and city attorney. - 2.
 "Continued" items do not require a new report if there are no changes other than the agenda date.
 If there is any other change, a new report meeting all applicable requirements must be submitted.